Is Nebraska's test for teacher candidates too hard and expensive? Legislature will decide

 Tim Frey, dean of the College of Education at Doane University, shared stories of well-qualified students who ran up hundreds of dollars in costs and months of delay while repeatedly taking the test.

-Recent data show that over half of the students entering Doane's undergraduate teaching program did not pass at least one of the three test areas on their first attempt, he said.
+Recent data show that more than half of the students entering Doane's undergraduate teaching program did not pass at least one of the three test areas on their first attempt, he said.

 "On average, it took 3.9 attempts for those students to pass the Praxis Core if they did not pass on their first attempt, and it cost those students an average additional $360," he said.